badu/gorm/README.md

 # Todo
 - [ ] Debug SQL string even when it fails
 - [ ] Documentation for tests and build examples
-- [ ] Stringer implementation on all structs for debugging
 - [ ] Relationships should be kept by ModelStruct (to accept many)
-- [ ] Simplify reflections everywhere
 - [ ] Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
 I think it's a bad practice and it should be fixed

 # Comments and thoughts
 - As a general idea on golang projects : "fail fast" type of logic is the best approach
 - When a function is called everytime, best idea is to allow golang to inline it
-- regexp.MustCompile is slow inside inline functions (10 times slower)
+- regexp.MustCompile is slow inside functions (10 times slower)

 # Last merge
 - #1242 - "Omit duplicates and zero-value ids in preload queries.
 Resolves #854 and #1054."